Exact WKB analysis of inverted triple-well: resonance, PT-symmetry breaking, and resurgence: Quantum mechanics of inverted triple-well

 Having the entire system being mapped between $\arg (\Im \,\hbar) = 0^\pm $ cases, we make the following observations: \begin{itemize}[wide] \item A complex conjugation and a Stokes automorphism are equivalent, only if there is time-reversal symmetry at the quantum level.
 Note that this is always the case for Hermitian systems.
 However, the equivalence is not generalized to the resonance and anti-resonance cases, where the time-reversal symmetry is broken.
 We expect that this observation also holds for more general potentials as well.

-We also note that recently, in the case of IDW~\cite{Kamata:2023opn}, the PT-symmetric case was linked to the resonance system by a one-parameter Stokes automorphism (more precisely, half-Stokes automorphism $\msfS^{-1/2}$).
+We also note that recently, in the case of IDW~\cite{Kamata:2023opn}, the PT-symmetric case was linked to the resonance system by a one-parameter Stokes automorphism (more precisely, half-Stokes automorphism $\mfrS^{-1/2}$).
 It was shown that this link can be understood as a new formulation of the ABS conjecture~\cite{Ai:2022csx}.
 Our analysis above, however, shows that this relationship does not generalize to the ITW system.

 \item Recalling the relations in~\eqref{ITW_complexConjugate}, the forms of the exact QCs for the resonance and anti-resonance cases are exchanged by the Stokes automorphism up to a complex conjugation.
-Note that the complex conjugation has a crucial role here, as it does not alter the signs of the imaginary part of the resonance spectrum, i.e., $\Im \,E <0$ for $\Im\, \hbar >0$ and $\Im \,\hbar <0$.
-This means that resonance solutions stay as resonance solutions for both $\Im \,\hbar = 0^\pm$.
+Note that the complex conjugation has a crucial role here, as it compansates the sign difference which is introduced by $\Im \hbar >0$ and $\Im \hbar <0$ analytic continuations, and ensures the signs of the imaginary parts of the resonance spectrum stays intact, i.e. $\Im \, E <0$.
 Same arguments apply to the anti-resonance solutions with $\Im\, E >0$ for both $\Im \,\hbar = 0^\pm$.
 Note that this is in complete agreement with the previous point that the Stokes automorphism and complex conjugation (time reversal) are different operations.

 \item Fixing boundary conditions is basically equivalent to choosing the direction of the time evolution.
 This becomes evident in the spectra of resonance and anti-resonance cases via the imaginary signs of their respective eigenvalues.
 In the PT-symmetric case, however, the direction of time is lost due to the time-reversal symmetry; but as we showed in~\eqref{ITW_complexConjugate}, the PT-symmetric choices are time-reversed partners of each other.
-Note that all these are consistent with the $i\ve$ prescription: the complex part is introduced to the energy parameter, which is equivalent to picking a boundary condition for the Green function.